Anna Pavignano

 Anna Pavignano is an Italian screenwriter born in 1955 in Borgomanero.
-She is best known for her screenplay for the movie Il postino and Ricomincio da tre.
+She is best known for her screenplay for the film Il Postino: The Postman and I'm Starting from Three.
 She was the partner in life and career of Massimo Troisi from 1977 to 1987.

 Career

-Pavignano has been writing for several years before she really begins her professional career.
-She studied psychology at University of Turin and worked on television show to pay for her study.
-In 1977, she meets the actor, director and screenwriter Massimo Troisi on the set of the show Non Stop.
-Her professional career begins with him and on a personal aspect, she found love in Troisi.
+Pavignano had been writing for several years before she really began her professional career.
+She studied psychology at University of Turin and worked on a television show to pay for her studies.
+In 1977, she met the actor, director and screenwriter Massimo Troisi on the set of the show Non Stop.
+Her professional career began with him and on a personal aspect, she found love in Troisi.

-Their first film together is Ricomincio da tre in 1981 which was nominated for Best Screenplay at the David di Donatello Awards.
+Their first film together is I'm Starting from Three in 1981 which was nominated for Best Screenplay at the David di Donatello Awards.
 They wrote Scusate il ritardo in 1983 nominated for several awards for acting.
 In 1983, they wrote the film Le vie del Signore sono finite which was nominated for Best Screenplay at the Italian National Syndicate of Film Journalist.
 Their relation ended in 1987, but they kept working together until the death of Troisi.
 Their major accomplishment was the film Il Postino in 1994.
 Tragically, just 12 hours after the end of the shooting of the film, Massimo Troisi died of a heart attack.
 The movie won several awards and was nominated in many categories as well.
 The film was nominated for the Oscar of Best Writing, Screenplay Based on Material Previously Produced or Published.
 It was also nominated for Best Screenplay - Adapted at the BAFTA Awards.

-After the end of the relation with Troisi, Pavignano continued her career, working with other writers.
+After the end of the relationship with Troisi, Pavignano continued her career, working with other writers.
 She then wrote Passi d'amore in 1989.
-She wrote by herself the film Ma non per sempre in 1991.
-In 2002, she wrote the screenplay for the film Casomai and was nominated for a David di Donatello Awards for Best Screenplay.
+She wrote, by herself, the film Ma non per sempre in 1991.
+In 2002, she wrote the screenplay for the film Casomai and was nominated for a David di Donatello Award for Best Screenplay.

-She also starts writing books in 2007.
-She starts with the book Da domani mi alzo tardi talking about her past relationship with Massimo Troisi.
+She also started writing books in 2007.
+She started with the book Da domani mi alzo tardi talking about her past relationship with Massimo Troisi.
 It is a novel using her life as a subject making it a bit of a biography.